MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

-- **On-premise synchronization of favorites and settings**.
-You can now synchronize browser favorites and settings between Active Directory profiles within your own environment without the need for cloud sync.
+- **On-premise synchronization of Favorites and Settings**.
+Now you synchronize browser favorites and settings between Active Directory profiles within your own environment without the need for cloud sync.

 - **Internet Explorer mode update**.